MateoTomaszeuski/Spring2025-FinalProject/notion/cloud_mobile/submissions/weekly4/weekly4.md

   - We verified that the app key was being used to connect to the gmail account.
   - We experimented by trying to send an authentication email to the sending email address itself (consiliumapp2026@gmail.com).
 This worked, but no other accounts receive emails.
 * **Solution:**
   - It was in the spam folder.
-Is there a way to stop emails from going to our users' spam boxes?
+We found a few tips to (try to) prevent emails from going to the spam folder.
+We used html in our email instead of just including a sketchy link.